Volpi Cup for Best Actor

 The Volpi Cup for Best Actor (Coppa Volpi per la migliore interpretazione maschile) is the principal award given to actors at the Venice Film Festival and is named in honor of Count Giuseppe Volpi di Misurata, the founder of the Venice Film Festival.
 The name and number of prizes have been changed several times since their introduction, ranging from two to four awards per edition and sometimes acknowledging both leading and supporting performances.

+American actor John Malkovich was the most recent winner for his performance in Wild Horse Nine (2026), at the 83rd Venice International Film Festival.

 History

-The festival was officially competitive for the first time in 1934.
+The festival was held for the first time in 1934.
 The acting award was named Grande medaglia d'oro dell'Associazione Nazionale Fascista dello Spettacolo per il migliore attore (Great Gold Medal of the National Fascist Association for Entertainment for the Best Actor).
-After a four-year hiatus caused by the war, the festival was once again competitive in 1947.
+After a four-year hiatus due to the war, the festival reopened in 1947.
 The acting award in the immediate post-war period was named Premio Internazionale per il migliore attore (International Award for the Best Actor).
 The festival was again competitive in 1980 but the acting awards given by the competition jury were not reinstated until 1983: the prizes were no longer called Coppa Volpi (Volpi Cup) but were simply referred to as Premio per il migliore attore (Best Actor Award).
 The winners did not receive cup-shaped awards but were instead given rectangular plaques.
 In 1988, for the first time in 20 years, the most recognizable prizes of the festival were re-established.
 The two acting award was officially named Coppa Volpi per la migliore interpretazione maschile (Volpi Cup for the Best Actor).